peeraponw/Thairathnews_API/README.md

 - date and tag simultaneously

 # Working Process
 This project started by quick prototyping in Jupyter Notebook.
-This allows us to find target elements in the webpage, test scraping command, and
+This allows us to find target elements in the webpage, test scraping commands, and create a step-by-step documentation.

+Crea

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg3NjM1MjQ4XX0=
+eyJoaXN0b3J5IjpbLTM4MzU4ODIzNl19
 -->